Maria Euphrosyne of Zweibrücken: Early life

 Maria Euphrosyne was born at Stegeborg Castle, Östergötland, to Count Palatine John Casimir of Zweibrücken and Princess Catherine of Sweden.
-In 1622, her family fled from Germany during the Thirty Years War and settled in the birth country of her mother, Sweden, where Maria Euphrosyne herself was born three years later.
+In 1622, her family fled from Germany during the Thirty Years War and settled in Sweden, her mother's birth country, where Maria Euphrosyne herself was born three years later.
 She spent her first years at Stegeborg Castle, the fief of her mother.
 In 1632, her mother was given the responsibility of her cousin, Queen Christina, and Maria Euphrosyne was from that moment brought up with her cousin the Queen: she and her siblings stayed at their court also after the death of their mother in 1638, while their father remained at Stegeborg.
-Maria Euphrosyne was given a very good education, being brought up with Christina, but she was eventually tutored separately, because Christina as a monarch was considered to require an education otherwise unsuitable for her sex.
+Being brought up and tutored alongside her royal cousin Christina, Maria Euphrosyne received a high quality of education in her early years.
+However, the two cousins would eventually be tutored separately, as Christina's status as monarch required her to learn subjects deemed otherwise unsuitable for female education.